KF-R/blitter/README.md

 ## 👤 Who Should Use This?

-- Journalists.
+- Journalists
-- Whistleblowers.
+- Whistleblowers
-- Dissenters.
+- Dissenters
-- Organisers.
+- Organisers
-- Democracy defenders.
+- Democracy defenders
-- "Annexation" defenders.
+- "Annexation" defenders
-- Nerds with taste.
+- Nerds with taste
-- You.
+- You

 ---